-Navy SEAL Demoted In Rank For Taking Photo With Corpse Of ISIS Fighter
+Navy SEAL Demoted For Taking Photo With Corpse Of ISIS Fighter

 At Wednesday's sentencing hearing, Gallagher accepted responsibility for his actions, Walsh reported from the courtroom.

-The prosecutor did not seek any additional confinement for Gallagher, instead asking for a demotion "from E-7 down to E-6," Walsh said.
+The prosecutor did not seek any additional confinement for Gallagher, instead asking for a demotion "from E7 down to E6," Walsh tweeted.
 In the Navy — which uses rates instead of ranks to determine seniority — that represents a move from a rating of chief petty officer down to petty officer first class.

 Although Gallagher avoided a prison sentence, his demotion will affect both his salary and his pension, after his service hits the 20-year mark.

 Gallagher, 40, is a 19-year veteran and a Bronze Star recipient.
-When the incidents in question occurred in 2017, he was serving his eighth deployment.
+When the incidents that were in question occurred in 2017, he was serving his eighth deployment.

 Several hours before the sentence was announced, President Trump said via Twitter, "Congratulations to Navy Seal Eddie Gallagher, his wonderful wife Andrea, and his entire family.
 You have been through much together.
 Glad I could help!"